When it come to the question of if you should be using sex lube. The answer is yes!

 Whether you're masturbating with your hands or fingers, using a sex toy of some type, or having vaginal or anal intercourse, lube has the potential to make the whole situation even more enjoyable by increasing comfort.

 2. Set your mind free to focus on the experience at hand.

-Having sex lube on hand, or even applying it early on during sex with a partner (or during masturbation), can eliminate distracting thoughts and allow sex to proceed uninterrupted.
+Having sex lube on hand or applying it early on during sex with a partner (or during masturbation) can eliminate distracting thoughts and allow sex to proceed uninterrupted.

 In a nationally representative US study of more than 1,000 women, most (65.5%) said they had used lubricant before during sex, with the most common reasons being to make sex more comfortable and pleasurable, to reduce pain or discomfort, and because it’s fun.

 It’s normal for women to use lube—and for it to make sex better.

 The same is true for men.
 A similar national US study